 Welcome to the Weill Project blog.
+You may want to join our Facebook group:

 The Weill Project is dedicated to the work of the German (later American) composer

 Kurt Weill.
-Our primary focus is to create and perform original arrangements of Weill's songs,
+Our primary focus is to create and perform original arrangements of Weill's songs.

 The Project also includes critical and historical study of Weill's work and of "Weill-adjacent" work.